ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/laptops-and-desktops/win_aws_iot_lambda/implement-lambda.md

 ## Testing the Function

 ### Test Events
 You will now create two test events to manually invoke the Lambda function.
 Click the Test button.
-This will open the Configure test event window:
+This opens the Configure test event window:

 ![fig10](Figures/10.png)